All Episodes

 I just wanted to offer an alternate viewpoint on the people that were asked to leave the graduation.

-As a parent of two really successful young women throughout school, I cannot tell you the number of honors night, sports banquets, and even their graduations where they were both named Valedictorians, that their speech was interrupted or their name was unheard because someone's baby mama or baby daddy in the audience or some relative was hooting and hollering, sometimes making even off collar remarks.
+As the parent of two really successful young women throughout school, I cannot tell you the number of honors nights, sports banquets, and even their graduations where they were both named valedictorians, that their speech was interrupted or their name was unheard because someone's baby mama or baby daddy in the audience or some relative was hooting and hollering, sometimes making even off-color remarks.

 If you can't follow them, don't play the game.